robertoaleman/RA_Rabin-Karp_Search_Algorithm_Package/README.md

-# RA_RabinKarpSearcher
+# RA Rabin-Karp Search Algorithm PHP Class Package
 This class uses the Rabin-Karp algorithm to find occurrences of a given pattern within a standard text string.

-#Searching is available in three modes:
+# Searching is available in three modes:

 1. Searching in ASCII text files
 2. Searching in hexadecimal code files